akashchavan15/CarND-Advanced-Lane-Lines/README.md

 Possible Improvement
 ---
 There is a much scope to improve this algorithm.
-First thing would be to investigate other color spaces which do good job on specific types of lane <br />
+First thing would be to investigate other color spaces which do good job on specific types of lane lines.
-lines.
 Secondly, the algorithm needs to have a mechanism to automatically switch to different color spaces based upon some detection.
-And last but not the least,for the source points which are needed for perspective transform are currently hard coded, I have tried some feature detectors <br />
-like Harris Corner Detector and SURF to get those points during run time and we won't need to hard code them.
+And last but not the least,for the source points which are needed for perspective transform are currently hard coded, I have tried some feature detectors like Harris Corner Detector and SURF to get those points during run time and we won't need to hard code them.
 But, it did not work as I expected.
 It needs further investigation.